0xmycf/aoc21/README.md

     In there I'll talk about what I learned, how easy it was for me, my way of thinking.

 Benchmarks will follow too after I've build a proper (more or less) bench suit.

+# AoC API
+Downloading the prompts, inputs and submitting my results is powered by the [advent of code api](https://hackage.haskell.org/package/advent-of-code-api-0.2.8.1)!